 Yes.
-So if you're loading your bike as a director Again, I'm going to work life after a long day.
-But there's still be muscles that need to be strengthened.
-Yes.
-If you're if you're if they're stretch, as has got to be within their limit, but you're still strengthening the agonist maybe that's what I suppose I don't know the answer.
+But there'll still be muscles that need to be strengthened.
+If they're stretch has got to be within their limit, but you're still strengthening the agonist maybe that's, I don't know the answer.

-Yeah, maybe maybe a better question is in hyper mobile quest patients have you used this and has it been beneficial, I haven't, I haven't seen them enough,
+Yeah, maybe a better question is: in hyper mobile quest patients have you used this and has it been beneficial?

+I haven't.
+I haven't seen them.

-I, I have some hyper mobile patients that I use a combination of reformer based Pilates and some of this viral technique, but I can do that with a reformer.
+I have some hyper mobile patients that I use a combination of reformer-based Pilates and some of this spiral technique, but I can do that with a reformer.
 So I'm not having to move them up and down and around the room.
-Because the bottom line is, we still need to improve gluteal strength, we still need to improve the posture around the shoulders, and the principles of this method of exercise that if we have a degree of contraction in those shoulder depresses degree of contraction in the gluteal muscles, you won't need to think about the core.
-And in terms of, you know, this magical core stability thing, everybody's always thought about when you send a patient to you to work on their their, you know, back pain or what have you.
-The recruitment of the spiral muscle chain in that order will fire up the obliques to creating that stability in the middle.
+Because the bottom line is, we still need to improve gluteal strength, we still need to improve the posture around the shoulders, and the principles of this method of exercise is if we have a degree of contraction in those shoulder depressors, degree of contraction in the gluteal muscles, you won't need to think about the core.
+And in terms of this magical core stability thing everybody's always on about, when you send a patient to work on their back pain or what have you, the recruitment of the spiral muscle chain in that order will fire up the obliques, creating that stability in the middle.
 And by default, we are strengthening those muscles in the chain.
-So whether or not they need the hip extension, being hyper mobile, almost isn't isn't the certainly for somebody out there I'd be working with for the exercise side of things isn't the focus.
-It's it's firing up the glutes in this in this way.
+So whether or not they need the hip extension, being hyper mobile, almost isn't, certainly for somebody out I'd be working with for the exercise side of things, isn't the focus.
+It's it's firing up the glutes in this way.

-I suppose another question arising from that is I mean, what are the contraindications to doing this?
-Have you made patient?
-Could one make patients worse?
+I suppose another question arising from that is, what are the contraindications to doing this?
+Have you made patients, could one make patients worse?

-I think because I get the technique wrong?
-Yes.
+I think because if they get the technique wrong, yes.
 I think it's its compliance.
-Its its understanding of body position.
-I wouldn't say with any contraindications.
-Right?
-If if they got a spondylolisthesis is unstable, they probably aren't seeing you anyway.
+Its understanding of body position.
+I wouldn't say there's any contraindications.
+If they've got a spondylolisthesis that's unstable, they probably aren't seeing you anyway.
 Because they're still in pain or something.
-But I think it's more patient understanding how to do it would be a contraindication whether they've got the mental capacity to do it.
-And if they've taken it on board, and they do it incorrectly at home, then then was it your teaching was incorrect?
+But I think it's more patient understanding how to do it would be a contraindication, whether they've got the mental capacity to do it and if they've taken it on board, and they do it incorrectly at home, then then was it your teaching was incorrect?
 Or was it their understanding was incorrect?

 Did you do any of this via video link during COVID?
-I mean, presumably you can you can you can teach this over video link or supervise it through video link if we had to do a sort of refresher course with with the lady in based in England.
+I mean, presumably you can teach this over video link or supervise it through video link?

+We did.
+We had to do a sort of refresher course with the lady based in England.
 And that was actually very efficient.

+It worked very well.

-Very well.
-Her camera angles such that we could do it but we had had experience I had we didn't we haven't taught anybody with as far as stabilisation you hadn't had experience already.
-Yeah, you couldn't start from scratch.
-Okay, because until they can actually get that tactile response, if you like of, where's What do you mean, my shoulder blade in my back pocket?
+Her camera angle's such that we could do it, but we had had experience.
+We haven't taught anybody with spiral stabilisation who hadn't had experience already.
+You couldn't start from scratch.
+Because until they can actually get that tactile response, if you like of, what do you mean, my shoulder blade in my back pocket?
 What do you mean all like this?
-No, you're not, you're not cardio.
-I want you to be able to be subtle about it and lengthened and tall and balletic.
+No, I want you to be able to be subtle about it and lengthened and tall and balletic.

-Yeah, and again, and you did very balletic.
+Yeah, and you did very balletic.

 Thank you.

-Carrie says presumably these exercises need to be done just right or will not activate the correct muscles and could be problematic.
+Kerry says presumably these exercises need to be done just right or will not activate the correct muscles and could be problematic.
 Do you get patients to do this themselves?
-And Carrie, I'm sorry, Carrie are preempted, perhaps by that question.
+And Kerry, I'm sorry, I've preempted, perhaps, part of that question.